 - First National Pension Fund v.
 Filipp Yudin

-AGENCY CONTRACT BETWEEN TWO RUSSIAN COMPANIES - REFERENCE TO UNIDROIT PRINCIPLES TO SUPPLEMENT THE APPLICABLE DOMESTIC LAW (RUSSIAN LAW)
+LONG-TERMS CONTRACTS - AGENCY CONTRACT - BETWEEN TWO RUSSIAN COMPANIES - REFERENCE TO UNIDROIT PRINCIPLES TO SUPPLEMENT THE APPLICABLE DOMESTIC LAW (RUSSIAN LAW)

 AGENCY CONTRACT - KIND OF OBLIGATION OF AGENT - WHETHER DUTY TO ACHIEVE A SPECIFIC RESULT OR DUTY OF BEST EFFORTS - CRITERIA TO BE ADOPTED TO DETERMINE KIND OF OBLIGATION OF AGENT THOSE LAID DOWN IN ARTICLE 5.1.4 UNIDROIT PRINCIPLES